katiexu/QWAS_DQAS/README.md

 ### Phase3
 Run DQAS03.py: Retrieve the best topology from Phase2, train models by changing gate choices.

+### Repeat Phase2 and Phase3 to get new current best gate choices and topology.

 ### Phase4
 Run DQAS04.py: Re-train the current best model found in previous phases.